david-hurley/databricks-calgary-ai-agent-hack/README.md

 3. get information about yield and completion quality (i.e. seal and screen placement)
 4. group by drilling companies and create a scorecard

+**Water Well PDF Processing and Verification**

+Every drilled and test well has a associated PDF report.
+You could download a selection of these reports and build a Agent that would extract text from PDFs and verify extraction.
+This would emmulate a common use case of parsing unstructured documents and building verification.
+1. parse the PDF to text or markdown
+2. verify the field extraction against the existing table data

 ### Databricks AI Features
 - [Genie Spaces](https://docs.databricks.com/aws/en/genie/): get answers to questions using natural language.
 Genie converts text to SQL and understand data metadata and entity relationships
 - [Unity Catalog Registered Functions](https://docs.databricks.com/aws/en/udf/unity-catalog): create SQL and Python functions, registered in Unity Catalog, and add as tools for LLMs